Silkior

 About

-Recent projects include: III: Once Returned (2022-2023), a 72-hour durational performance live-streamed around-the-clock from an array of 9 surveillance cameras; Im/mediations: 9x9x9 (2022-2023), a series of 9 portraits from 9 angles in extreme closeup, illuminating movement-within-stillness; and Im/mediations: REMAINS (2021-2022), a livestream/dance-film set within the virtual architecture of multiple cameras gazing down at the performer from above.
+Recent projects include III: Once Returned (2022–2023), a 72-hour durational performance live-streamed via an array of 12 surveillance cameras; 9x9x9 (2022–2023), a series of nine portraits from nine angles in extreme close-up, illuminating the intricacies of movement-within-stillness; and Remains (2021–2022), a livestream/dance-film in which multiple cameras gaze down on a performer, reflecting the pervasive surveillance of the digital age.
+Through these works, she invites audiences to engage with the computational machinery of representation and its impact on our perception of movement and identity.

 Click on the images below for descriptions, videos, and images from each piece.